 Though Company Owned Business Only devices are the most secure, there are still opportunities for flexibility with Choose Your Own Device and Company Owned Personally Enabled mobility models.

-Issuing business phones also offers more scalability for your communication infrastructure.
+Issuing business phones can offer more scalability for your communication infrastructure.
 There’ll be better tech support behind them, too, so you can quickly resolve any problems that might pop up.
-It’s well worth investing in business mobile phones if you want the best quality handsets for your work requirements with the highest levels of security.